Download product summary

 We will pay up to $1,000 for midwife attendance at delivery and up to $500 per person per financial year for pre and post-natal visits ($40 per pre-natal visit and $80 per post-natal visit).
 Your midwife must be registered and in private practice.

 Midwifery benefits are not payable for hospital births.
-If a doctor is required to intervene in the delivery, the benefit will be payable for the doctor’s in-hospital treatment instead.
+If a doctor is required to intervene in the delivery, benefits will be payable for the doctor’s in-hospital treatment instead.